dariyasydykova/open_projects/ROC_animation/README.md

 ## Receiver operating characteristic (ROC) curve

-Receiver operating characteristic curve displays how well a model can classify two binary outcomes.
+Receiver operating characteristic curve displays how well a model can classify binary outcomes.
 For example, a model is made to distinguish between benign and malignant tumors.
-ROC curve demonstrate how well the model can tell whether a benign tumor is benign and whether the malignant tumor is malignant.
-An ROC curve is displayd by plotting a false positive rate and a true positive rate, like you see below.
+An ROC curve demonstrates how well the model can tell whether a benign tumor is benign and whether the malignant tumor is malignant.
+To make an ROC curve a false positive rate is plotted against a true positive rate.
 ![](cutoff.gif)